The tropical critical point and mirror symmetry: Applications in toric algebraic geometry

 \begin{cor} In any integrally balanced divisor class $[D]$ there is a unique choice of $T^\vee$-invariant divisor $D'$ such that the tropical critical point $\crit'$ of $W_{D'}$ is equal to zero. \end{cor}

 \begin{remark} The anticanonical class is integrally balanced for any toric variety $X_\Sigma$.
-In this case the unique $T^\vee$-invariant divisor with associated tropical critical point equal to $0$ just recovers the standard choice $\sum_{i=1}^n D_i$ of anticanonical divisor. \end{remark}
+In this case the unique $T^\vee$-invariant divisor with associated tropical critical point equal to $0$ just recovers the standard choice of anticanonical divisor given by the toric boundary divisor $\sum_{i=1}^n D_i$. \end{remark}

-\begin{remark} The interpretations in this section, and particularly Corollary~\ref{c:critdivisor}, are a toric variety version of the first author's work in the setting of the flag variety $GL_n/B$.
-In that case the tropical critical point of the mirror Landau-Ginzburg model, with quantum parameters $q_i=t^{\langle\lambda, \omega_i^\vee\rangle}$, was computed directly and it picks out a special point in the Gelfand-Zetlin moment polytope of the representation $V(\lambda)$, see \cite{Judd:Flag}. \end{remark}
+\begin{remark} The interpretations in this section, and particularly Corollary~\ref{c:critdivisor}, are a toric variety version of the first author's work in the setting of the flag variety $GL_n(\C)/B$, see \cite{Judd:Flag}.
+In that case the tropical critical point of the mirror Landau-Ginzburg model, with quantum parameters $q_i=t^{\langle\lambda, \omega_i^\vee\rangle}$, was computed directly and it picks out a special point in the Gelfand-Zetlin polytope of the representation $V(\lambda)$.
+The paper \cite{Judd:Flag} also includes an analysis of which $\lambda$ correspond to `integrally balanced' divisor classes in $GL_n(\C)/B$. \end{remark}

 \begin{remark} If $D$ is very ample then we also note that the polytope